openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/TensorFlow_Faster_RCNN_ObjectDetection_API.md

 *   The priors tensor is not constant like in SSDs so the bounding boxes tensor must be scaled with variances [0.1, 0.1, 0.2, 0.2].

-The descibed above difference are resolved with the following code:
+The described above difference are resolved with the following code:

 ```python
         # TF produces locations tensor without boxes for background.